Anboias/AcademyPlus/libft/README.md

-A library consisting 50+ basic functions.
+A library consisting of 50+ basic functions.